 HF station transfer - great value!

 Our station transfer operates every Friday and Monday between Church Stretton station and Longmynd House.
-The pickups from 2020 are at 2:25pm and 2:45pm from Church Stretton station (2019 pickup is at 3:15pm from the train station).
+The pickups from 2020 are at 2:25pm and 2:45pm from Church Stretton station.
 On departure day the transfer will get you back to the station for 9.15am, 9.45am or 10:25.
 This transfer costs just £10 return, however a place must be reserved 14 days in advance by calling 020 8732 1220.